Diegogagan2587/blog-app/README.md

 ### Deployment

-You can deploy this project using:
+The deployment will be available soon !
 <!--
 Example:
+You can deploy this project using:

 ```sh